Staredit Newtork

 How much does a motherboard typically cost?

-Reccomended Motherboards*:
+Recommended Motherboards*:

 *Note, these are motherboards that from their specifications and price appear to me to be pretty good.
-I make no promise as to the quality of these products nor can you complain to me or would it be my fault if they didnt work how you intended, or if you made it blow into a million pieces.
+I make no promise as to the quality of these products nor can you complain to me or would it be my fault if they didn't work how you intended, or if you made it blow into a million pieces.
 Kthnx.

-Now that thats over with, lets move on to the processor.
+Now that that's over with, lets move on to the Processor.

 The processor is what makes the computer tick.
 Its what does all the real work when it comes to just about anything, and as such, a very very important piece of your build.
 Choosing a processor is a careful process because you want something that does the job for the right price.
 Keep these things in mind when choosing a processor:

-Do i need multiple cores?
+Do I need multiple cores?

 Is the processor fast enough for my needs?

 Obviously, there's a big difference between playing SC and playing WoW, and from WoW to Crysis.
-If your not going to be doing any high-end gaming, you may want to stick with a low end Allendale or Conroe core processor.
+If you're not going to be doing any high-end gaming, you may want to stick with a low end Allendale or Conroe core processor.
 However if Crysis is your goal, you may want to go with a high end Conroe, or perhaps a Kentsfield or Yorkfield core.
 Cores vary not only in speed but in FSB and cache size which is important for very high end gaming.

 Recommended Processors*:

 *Note, these are CPUs that from their specifications and price appear to me to be pretty good.
-I make no promise as to the quality of these products nor can you complain to me or would it be my fault if they didnt work how you intended, or if you made it blow into a million pieces.
+I make no promise as to the quality of these products nor can you complain to me or would it be my fault if they didn't work how you intended, or if you made it blow into a million pieces.
 Kthnx.

 We have our processor and we have our motherboard.
 Lets move on to our PSU, or power supply unit.

 The PSU is what the computers power cord plugs into and in turn plugs into everything else to make it run with delicious electricity.
-(Im speaking from the hardware's point of view.
+(I'm speaking from the hardware's point of view.
 I do not encourage the consumption of electricity nor am I responsible for what happens if you do.)

 A word from Wikipedia on PSUs: